ParallelMaths/parallel/pages/9-29-mathematical-timeline.md

 :::

 ::: problem id=1_4 marks=2
-__1.4__ Looking at mathematicians from 1800 to 1900, who used statistics to revolutionise medicine and is even credited with promoting ‘infographics’?
+__1.4__ Looking at mathematicians from 1800 to 1900, what is the surname of the mathematician who used statistics to revolutionise medicine and is even credited with promoting ‘infographics’?

 <input type="text" solution="NIGHTINGALE"/>
 :::

-## 2. Junior Maths Challenge Problem (UKMT)
+## 2. Intermediate Maths Challenge Problem (UKMT)
 <!--- 2014 (3) --->

 ::: problem id=2 marks=2